dklink/waddell_wind_archive/README.md

 You'll need docker to build the application containers.  https://www.docker.com/get-started/

 ## Local Usage
-To run locally, you'll need to be able to authenticate to the GCS bucket.
-You'll want to [install the gcloud command line tools](https://cloud.google.com/sdk/docs/install), then set up authentication by running
+You can run the archiver and server locally but they'll still connect to the cloud database and bucket.
+So, you'll need to be able to authenticate to GCS.
+Go ahead and [install the gcloud command line tools](https://cloud.google.com/sdk/docs/install), then set up authentication by running
 ```
 gcloud auth application-default login
 ```
-The keys created by this step will be passed into the docker container, it's handled in `docker-compose.yml`.
+The keys created by this step will be passed into the docker containers - it's handled in `docker-compose.yml`.

 ### Image archiver